On this page

 Free food for students and all those in need

-Massey University has partnerships with two food rescue organizations, Just Zilch in Palmerston North and Kaibosh in Wellington, to provides free food and essential household items for students in need.
+Massey University has partnerships with 2 food rescue organizations, Just Zilch in Palmerston North and Kaibosh in Wellington, to provides free food and essential household items for students in need.
 Deliveries occur weekly, with goods delivered on Tuesdays in Wellington and Thursdays in Palmerston North.
 We extend our gratitude to Massey’s chaplaincies and the student association Te Tira Ahu Pae for coordinating these services.
 Additionally, emergency food boxes are prepared for students in financial hardship.

 Students and all those in need are also welcome to visit Just Zilch from Monday to Friday to receive food directly.